Mali: Prehistory

 The pages above are from Timbuktu Manuscripts written in Sudani script (a form of Arabic) from the Mali Empire showing established knowledge of astronomy and mathematics.
 Today there are close to a million of these manuscripts found in Timbuktu alone.

-The rock art in the Sahara suggests that northern Mali has been inhabited since 10,000 BC, when the Sahara was fertile and rich in wildlife.
+Rock art in the Sahara suggests that northern Mali has been inhabited since 10,000 BC, when the Sahara was fertile and rich in wildlife.
 Early ceramics have been discovered at the central Malian site of Ounjougou dating to about 9,400 BC, and are believed to represent an instance of the independent invention of pottery in the region.
-Farming took place by 5000 BC and iron was used by around 500 BC.
+Farming took place by 5000 BC, and iron was used by around 500 BC.

-In the first millennium BC, early cities and towns were created by Mande peoples related to the Soninke people, along the middle Niger River in central Mali, including Dia which began from around 900 BC, and reached its peak around 600 BC, and Djenne-Djenno, which lasted from around 300 BC to 900 AD.
-Through approximately 6th century BC and 4th century BC, the lucrative trans-Saharan trade in pack-animals, gold, salt and slaves had begun, facilitating the rise of West Africa's great empires.
+In the first millennium BC, early cities and towns were created by Mandé peoples related to the Soninke people, along the middle Niger River, including Dia which began from around 900 BC, and reached its peak around 600 BC, and Djenné-Djenno, which lasted from around 300 BC to 900 AD.
+Through approximately 6th century BC and 4th century BC, the lucrative trans-Saharan trade in pack animals, gold, salt and slaves had begun, facilitating the rise of West Africa's great empires.

+Rise of Islam

 There are a few references to Mali in early Islamic literature.
 Among these are references to "Pene" and "Malal" in the work of al-Bakri in 1068, the story of the conversion of an early ruler, known to Ibn Khaldun (by 1397) as Barmandana, and a few geographical details in the work of al-Idrisi.

+The have Keita dynasty have been claimed to have claimed descent from a man called "Lawalo", whom Niane claim was one of the sons of Bilal, the faithful muezzin of Islam's prophet Muhammad.
+The original epos, however, tends to portray Sundiata as a powerful sorcerer and hunter, rather than a devout Muslim.
+Religious life in the Mali Empire was divided between animist and Islamic belief systems, but the boundary was blurry and porous, if existent at all.
+The northern parts of the empire towards Sahara desert tended to be more Islamicised, while traditional African religion dominated in the south.

-Mali was once part of three famed West African empires which controlled trans-Saharan trade in gold, salt, other precious commodities, and slaves majorly during the reign of Mansa Musa from c.
-1312 – c.
-1337.
+Mali was once part of three famed West African empires which controlled trans-Saharan trade in gold, salt, other precious commodities, and slaves majorly during the 14th century reign of Mansa Musa.
 These Sahelian kingdoms had neither rigid geopolitical boundaries nor rigid ethnic identities.
 The earliest of these empires was the Ghana Empire, which was dominated by the Soninke, a Mande-speaking people.
-The empire expanded throughout West Africa from the eighth century until 1078, when it was conquered by the Almoravids.
+The empire expanded throughout West Africa from the 8th century until 1078, when it was conquered by the Almoravids.